-Have you ever had something on your To Do list for so long that you get used it being there and forget it’s a To Do item? 😉 Yep, that was me with my pantry.
+Have you ever had something on your to-do list for so long that you get used it being there and forget it’s a to-do item? 😉 Yep, that was me with my newly wallpapered pantry.
 The kids have been in school for nearly a month and now that AZ is FINALLY under 100*, I am ready to tackle my summer clutter and get ready for the holidays!
 With so much baking coming up, I wanted to get this space as organized as possible and here are a few tips I’ve learned along the way that may help you, too!

 Tip #2: Storage, storage, storage!
-I made a Walmart run and gathered more of the best baskets known to man, the Better Homes & Gardens Wire Basket with Chalkboard tag, (the liner is removable and washable, total mom win!)
+I made a Walmart run and gathered best baskets known to man, these wire baskets with chalkboard tags.
 I also picked up some new cereal and snack containers as my old ones were rounded and made it hard to fit.
-These BHG Flip-Tite containers also have a more secure seal and food stays fresher longer.
+These Flip-Tite containers also have a more secure seal and food stays fresher longer.

-Yep, you can see I also replaced my old plastic trash bins for a sturdy BHG Oval Step Can that has an auto shut lid… a must as this cute squirt is in that throw-everything-away phase, (our poor TV remote is still MIA and I’m pretty sure it went out with the recycles a few months ago!)
+Yep, you can see I also replaced my old plastic trash bins for a sturdy oval step can that has an auto shut lid… a must as this cute squirt is in that throw-everything-away phase, (our poor TV remote is still MIA and I’m pretty sure it went out with the recycles a few months ago!)

 Tip #3: Put items back in groups according to use.
 Once the walls + shelves were washed down, I started putting items back intentionally, instead of shoving things in places.
 For example, I put extra bowls next to the cereal since my kids are big cereal eaters.
 The butter dish is now next to the bread box instead of inside a cupboard and I avoid a trip across the kitchen, score!